tureluren/refql/README.md

 // { id: "1", birthYear: 1991 }
 ```

-## SqlTag
+## SQLTag
-When you encounter something more complex that you can't solve with the RqlTag or if you like writing sql, you can always fall back on the SqlTag using the tag function ` sql`` `.
+When you encounter something more complex that you can't solve with the RQLTag or if you like writing sql, you can always fall back on the SQLTag using the tag function ` sql`` `.

 ### Select